13 Epic Emotional Traps of Clouded Judgment

 RELATED: Be Curious, Not Judgmental: The Key to a Fuller Life

-Clouded Judgment Due to Emotions
+Clouded Judgment Due to Heavy Emotions

 When we experience overload, the protective portion of our brains sends us into “flight or fight” mode.
 We desire to retaliate, resist, or flee.
 We experience several emotions, including rage, fear, aggression, anxiety, and self-loathing.